Kerry Bursey

 Kerry Bursey is a Canadian tenor and plucked string instrumentalist from Montréal.
 An early music specialist and a versatile singer, he is acclaimed for his “clear voice, made of dreamy troubadouresque sweetness” (Ôlyrix) and “beneficent tenderness” (Le Temps).
 He is a sought-after lutenist and guitarist, notably invested in self-accompaniment, from lute songs to folk music.
-Recently, he made his European debut as a soloist at the Festival d’Aix-en-Provence, Manchester International Festival, Bregenzerfestspieler and the Southbank Centre.
-In 2024, he will sing at the Muzikgebouw in Amsterdam and at the Ruhrtriennale.
+Recently, he made his European debut run as a soloist at the Festival d’Aix-en-Provence, Ruhrtriennale, Manchester International Festival, Bregenzerfestspieler and the Holland Festival.

 Kerry is frequently hired as a session musician and creative collaborator because of his broad musical output, from pop to video games.
 He composed and performed the soundtrack of award-winning thriller, 444, which premiered at Fantasia Festival, and worked on the sci-fi movie Mistral Spatial.
 He frequently works with Ubisoft and notably sang gregorian chants as a monk in the game Assassin’s Creed: Valhalla.